+COVER PHOTO

+Image courtesy of John A. Volpe National Transportation Systems Center

+DISCLAIMER

-COVER PHOTO Image courtesy of John A. Volpe National Transportation Systems Center DISCLAIMER This document is disseminated under the sponsorship of the U.S. Department of Transportation in the interest of information exchange.
+This document is disseminated under the sponsorship of the U.S. Department of Transportation in the interest of information exchange.
 The United States Government assumes no liability for its contents or use thereof.
-The United States Government does not endorse products of manufacturers.
+The United States Government does not endorse products or manufacturers.
 Trade or manufacturers' names appear herein solely because they are considered essential to the objective of this report.
+The opinions and/or recommendations expressed herein do not necessarily reflect those of the U.S. Department of Transportation.